Chart Color Schemes

 Colac Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Colac Surrounds, as per the latest Census evaluation, 99.6% of dwellings were houses, with the remaining 0.3% being semi-detached, apartments, or other types.
-This is compared to Non-Metro Vic.'s figures of 93.2% houses and 6.8% other dwellings.
-Home ownership in Colac Surrounds stood at 48.7%, with mortgaged properties at 38.4% and rented dwellings at 12.8%.
-The median monthly mortgage repayment was $1,400, higher than Non-Metro Vic.'s average of $1,300.
-Median weekly rent in the area was $250, matching Non-Metro Vic.'s figure.
-Nationally, Colac Surrounds' mortgage repayments were lower at $1,400 compared to Australia's average of $1,863, and rents were also lower at $250 versus the national figure of $375.
+The dwelling structure in Colac Surrounds, as per the latest Census, consisted of 99.6% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s figures of 93.2% houses and 6.8% other dwellings.
+Home ownership in Colac Surrounds was at 48.7%, with mortgaged properties at 38.4% and rented dwellings at 12.8%.
+The median monthly mortgage repayment in the area was $1,400, higher than Non-Metro Vic.'s average of $1,300.
+The median weekly rent figure stood at $250, matching Non-Metro Vic.'s figure.
+Nationally, Colac Surrounds's median monthly mortgage repayment is lower than the Australian average of $1,863, and its median weekly rent is substantially below the national figure of $375.

 Frequently Asked Questions - Housing